5 Most Popular Myths about Cajun Cookin'

 - Kids don’t like Cajun food.
 FALSE!
 We grew up on these recipes in Grand Couteau, Louisiana.
 Kids love our Bourbon Street Chicken, Red Beans n’ Rice and Jambalaya.

 - Cajun food isn’t healthy.
-While we cannot speak for all Cajun restaurants, we can say that our food contains no added artificial colors, flavors, or preservatives.
-We cook with only fresh ingredients.
+We cannot speak for other Cajun restaurants, but we slow cook with fresh ingredients and hand-blended spices.
 Our goal is to provide healthy, nutritious meals for everyone.

 - Cajun food is greasy.
 Not at all!
 While many of our stews use olive oil, we use it sparingly and mostly only to roast our garlic.
 Our sauces are rich and hearty, not greasy.